Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

-All the DNNs are trained via unsupervised learning, where the negative sum rate is used as the loss function, and the expression of the sum rate is shown in \eqref{eq_sr_constraint}.
+All the DNNs are trained via unsupervised learning with $N_\mathrm{tr}=200,000$ training samples, where the negative sum rate is used as the loss function, and the expression of the sum rate is shown in \eqref{eq_sr_constraint}.
+The learning performance is evaluated with 2000 test samples.
 The activation function of hidden layers is leaky ReLU.
+The initial learning rate is $4\times10^{-3}$ and the batch size is 256.
+The CNNs are with kernel size $H_\mathrm{conv}=W_\mathrm{conv}=3$.
 All the DNNs are well-trained\footnote{If a DNN performs good on training set but poorly on validation set, then we can reduce the scale of the DNN or increase the training samples.
 If a DNN performs poorly on both training and validation sets, then enlarging the DNN scale may be helpful.
-Otherwise, we need to re-tune other hyper-parameters.} using Adam optimizer for the setting of SNR = 10 dB, $N=8$ and $K=4$.
-The fine-tuned hyper-parameters are as follows.
-The initial learning rate is $4\times10^{-3}$, the batch size is 256, $L=8,C_l=256$ for both the EdgeGNN and CCNN, $L=6,C_l=128$ for other DNNs, and the size of the convolution kernel is $H_\mathrm{conv}=W_\mathrm{conv}=3$.
+Otherwise, we need to re-tune other hyper-parameters.} using Adam optimizer for the setting of SNR = 10 dB, $N=8$ and $K=4$, and the other fine-tuned hyper-parameters are provided in Table \ref{tab_hp}, where ``3+1'' or ``3+3'' means three convolutional layers plus one or three fully connected layers.
 When calculating the SC with \eqref{eq_def_sc}, the elements of $\Delta\mathbf{H}$ are generated according to $\mathcal{CN}(0,\sigma^2_\Delta)$ where $\sigma_\Delta^2=1\times10^{-4}$, and the expectation in \eqref{eq_def_sc} is replaced by empirical average over 5000 realizations of $\mathbf{H}$ and $\Delta\mathbf{H}$.

 These setups and hyper-parameters are used in the sequel unless otherwise specified.